Coradiant

-Coradiant was an American software developer that developed products for managing and troubleshooting Web Applications.
-BMC Software, Inc acquired Coradiant on 28 April 2011 for $130 million in cash.
+Coradiant was an American software developer that developed products for managing and troubleshooting web applications.
+BMC Software acquired Coradiant on 28 April 2011 for $130 million in cash.

 History

 Networkshop

 In 1997, Alistair Croll and Eric Packman founded Network shop in Montreal, Quebec, Canada.
-The company worked on highly available web infrastructures, published reports and studies on subjects such as Load Balancing and SSL Performance.
-It also added Jean-François Dumoulin as co-founder, and grew to roughly 15 employees.
+The company worked on highly available web infrastructures, published reports and studies on subjects such as load balancing and SSL Performance.
+It also added Jean-François Dumoulin as co-founder and that the company grew to roughly 15 employees.

 As part of its research, Network shop developed a method for virtualizing the front-end infrastructure of web hosting systems.
 Working with a variety of firewall, load-balancer, switch, and cryptography vendors, the company deployed this shared infrastructure in a Montreal data center run by UUNET, and connected it to customers' servers within the same data center.

 Coradiant founding

 In late 1999, Cary Goldwax and Thanos Moschopoulos joined the company and renamed it Coradiant.
 The name was a reflection of the shared duties of running highly available web infrastructure, literally, "brilliant together."

 The company, backed by seed funding from Brett Helm, started fundraising in early 2000 to expand the shared infrastructure model to other cities.
 In late 2000, the company signed a US$20M Series A financing, at the time the largest in Canadian history.
 The financing closed in early 2001.
 That year, the company also moved Canadian offices into larger space in Montreal's Windsor Station building.